SiriusBYT/Flashcord/README.md

 🔥 Flashcord SID: [bSID-230802] | **15 Days without an Emergency Hotfix Update.**

 # 🛠️ Want to mod Flashcord ?
-Checkout the [Flashcord Module Template](https://github.com/SiriusBYT/Flashcord-Module-Template), if you want to install extentions of Flashcord then check out the [Flashcord Modules Store](https://sirio-network.com/flashcord/store)
+Checkout the [Flashcord Module Template](https://github.com/SiriusBYT/Flashcord-Module-Template), if you want to install extensions of Flashcord then check out the [Flashcord Modules Store](https://sirio-network.com/flashcord/store)

 # 💡 Configuring Flashcord